collective/collective.prettydate/README.rst

 When a date is printed as "01/02/2012" it could represent February 1 or January 2, depending on the format used.
-Also, if the system is located on a different timezone, it could take you to situations when today's date is printed as yesterday, or tomorrow date.
+Also, if the system is located on a different timezone, it could take you to situations when today's date is printed as yesterday, or tomorrow's date.

 collective.prettydate represents dates on a relative format so it would be printed as "last month" or "2 months ago", which is easier to read and